Call Frontpoint

 Our Hands-On Experience With Frontpoint

-One of the nice things about Frontpoint is that you can keep things simple, using only the arm/disarm functions, or you can go wild exploring all the system’s advanced features.
-Frontpoint is among the top DIY home security systems, and it leads the pack in the features and tech department.
+One of the nice things about Frontpoint is that you can keep things simple, using only the arm/disarm functions.
+Again, you don’t have to bother with an interface.
+Everything is color-coded.
+But you can go wild exploring the system’s advanced features if that’s your thing.
+Everything’s accessible through the app, and Frontpoint is among the top DIY home security systems when it comes to features and tech.
 It’s not as streamlined or intuitive as Vivint and the other top professionally installed security systems, but it kept me plenty busy pushing the limits of its performance.

 For instance, Frontpoint offers lots of options when arming the system in the app.
 I have a toddler who needs her beauty sleep (or else), so I’m a big fan of “Silent Arming.”
 Note that when silent arming wasn’t enabled, the hub would beep for the duration of the 30-second delay, which is annoying to say the least.
 The good news is that most home security brands now offer a silent arming feature.
 It’s a game changer.